 - International Humanitarian Law

-|Professor Cassel is a scholar and practitioner of international human rights, international criminal and international humanitarian law.
+|Douglass Cassel is a scholar, practitioner and commentator on international human rights law, specializing in issues of business and human rights, regional human rights systems, and international criminal and humanitarian law.
 His scholarly articles in English and Spanish are published in the United States, Latin America and Europe, and he lectures at universities and conferences worldwide.
-On behalf of retired United States diplomats, and leading experts on international law, he has filed several <i>amicus curiae</i> briefs in the United States Supreme Court, involving the rights of prisoners at Guantanamo, and accountability for human rights violations under the Alien Tort Claims Act.
-He represents victims of human rights violations in Colombia, Guatemala, Peru and Venezuela, and appeared as an expert witness, in cases before the Inter-American Commission and Inter-American Court of Human Rights.
+On behalf of retired United States diplomats, and leading experts on international law, he has filed several amicus curiae briefs in the United States Supreme Court involving the rights of prisoners at Guantanamo and accountability for human rights violations under the Alien Tort Claims Act.
+He has represented victims of human rights violations in Colombia, Guatemala, Peru and Venezuela, and appeared as an expert witness, in cases before the Inter-American Commission and Inter-American Court of Human Rights.

-Professor Cassel is also an award-winning commentator.
-Until 2012 his regular commentaries on human rights were broadcast on Chicago Public Radio and published in the <i>Chicago Daily Law Bulletin</i>.
-His commentaries have also appeared in the <i>Chicago Tribune, Miami Herald, Christian Century,</i> and other publications.
+Cassel is also an award-winning commentator.
+Until 2012 his regular commentaries on human rights were broadcast on Chicago Public Radio and published in the Chicago Daily Law Bulletin.
+His commentaries have also appeared in the Chicago Tribune, Miami Herald, Christian Century, and other publications.

-Professor Cassel earned a B.A. cum laude from Yale in 1969 and a J.D. cum laude from Harvard Law School in 1972.
+Cassel earned a B.A. cum laude from Yale in 1969 and a J.D. cum laude from Harvard Law School in 1972.
 After serving for three years as a Lieutenant in the Navy Judge Advocate General’s Corps, he practiced law for 16 years as staff counsel and later General Counsel of Business and Professional People for the Public Interest in Chicago, where he handled test cases and class actions involving civil rights, civil liberties, consumer and environmental law.

-After visiting at Notre Dame in 2002, Professor Cassel joined the faculty in 2005, and served as director of the Center for Civil and Human Rights form 2005-2012.
+After visiting at Notre Dame in 2002, Cassel joined the faculty in 2005, and served as director of the Center for Civil and Human Rights form 2005-2012.
 He previously directed human rights centers at DePaul College of Law and Northwestern University School of Law.

-His current research interests include the human rights responsibilities of transnational corporations, international law options for combating terrorism, strengthening of international human rights institutions, and the history of human rights.|| ||/assets/71620/original/cassel.jpg||LAW70409, Accountability for Gross Violations Human Rights
+His current research interests include the human rights responsibilities of transnational corporations, strengthening of regional human rights institutions, accountability for gross violations of human rights, international law options for combating terrorism, and the history of human rights.|| ||/assets/71620/original/cassel.jpg||LAW70409, Accountability for Gross Violations Human Rights

 LAW70411, International Criminal Justice, Human Rights & Humanitarian Law